Do You Really Want to Know?: Plot

 Dr. John Roder and his wife Mary-Lou were already parents when Dr. Roder underwent testing for Huntington's disease in the 1990s and learned that he carried the gene for Huntington's.
 Roughly ten years later, in his 50s, Dr. Roder began showing symptoms of the disease, including severe depression and Huntington's chorea, a muscle control and movement disorder typical of the disease.
 Despite his decline in health, he continued working with the goal of retiring at age 65 as someone with normal health would.
 When the Roders' two adult children underwent testing, they were both negative for the Huntington's gene, though it was earlier discovered that son Nathan had schizophrenia.
 Subsequent to his and Nathan's diagnoses, Dr. Roder changed the focus of his research from cancer and metabolism to schizophrenia and brain diseases.

 Theresa Monahan is from a large family with a history of Huntington's disease.
 Her mother and eldest brother died of the disease, but her surviving siblings, like most people at risk for Huntington's, have declined to be tested over concern that a positive diagnosis could ruin their quality of life long before symptoms affected their health.
 Without telling her family, Theresa proceeded with testing as part of a landmark study at the Indiana University in 1988, but declined to read her results until her daughter got married and she became concerned about the possibility of passing the disease down to her potential grandchildren.
 Her results showed she was negative for the HD gene, meaning she would not get the disease.
-As is typical of people of at-risk people who test negative for HD, she reports feeling some survivor guilt over her results.
+As is typical of at-risk people who test negative for HD, she reports feeling some survivor guilt over her results.